-First of all, go to the All Tables panel in the Ninja Tables dashboard and open the table you want to import.
-Hover over it or click-open to edit.
+- First of all, go to the All Tables panel in the Ninja Tables dashboard and open the table you want to import.

-Now, move over to the Import-Export tab and click “Export”.
-We need to export a CSV or JSON file first and save it in the device.
+- Now, move over to the Import-Export tab and click “Export”.
+We need to export a CSV or JSON file first and save it on the device.

-Here’s the table “Import-export example” we chose to export.
+- Here’s a table “Import-export example” made with Ninja Tables we chose to export.

-Once you go to Import-Export and click “Export”, a format option will show a dropdown for whether you want CSV or JSON.
+- Once you click “Export”, a format option will show a dropdown for whether you want CSV or JSON.